- Review: Edward Jones

 Unlike many discount brokerages available online, Edward Jones is a full-service broker.
 So what really comes with this type of service, and is it worth paying a little more?

-A full-service broker is someone who not only provides the capability to invest, but many other things like tax advice and retirement planning, as well as extensive research and knowledge.
+A full-service broker is someone who not only provides the capability to invest, but also many other things like tax advice and retirement planning, as well as extensive research and knowledge.

 What to Expect When Choosing Edward Jones